-, was born on April 24, 1982 in Fort Worth, Texas.
-After her parents divorced when she was six, Kelly was raised alone by her mother in Burleson, a small town near Dallas.
+Kelly Brianne Clarkson (born on April 24, 1982 in Fort Worth, Texas) is an American singer and the first winner of American Idol.
+Born in Fort Worth, Texas, after her parents divorced when she was six, Kelly was raised alone by her mother in Burleson, a small town near Dallas.
 She first learned she could sing in junior high when the choir teacher heard her singing in the hall and told her she should try out.
 In high school she starred in musical productions and after graduating she moved to Los Angeles in early 2002 to try a career in the music industry.

 - Thankful (2003): Included the song "A Moment Like This," which she performed after winning American Idol.